Bradykinesia is impairment of voluntary motor control and slow movements or freezing.

-Bradykinesia is also what causes those with Parkinson’s to lose their ability to speak clearly.
-Your voice will become softer and softer over time, and your words will become more difficult to understand clearly.
+For those living with Parkinson’s disease, bradykinesia is one of the causes of losing their ability to speak clearly.
+Their voice will become softer and softer over time, and their words will become more difficult to understand clearly.

 The test used for bradykinesia is called the bradykinesia akinesia incoordination test, also known as the B.R.A.I.N. test.

-This test is considered to be reliable for telling doctors what stage of Parkinson’s you are in and if you have bradykinesia.
+This test is considered reliable for telling doctors what stage of Parkinson’s you are in and if you have bradykinesia.
 There is not a set test yet to initially diagnose Parkinson’s disease.